 Withdrawal from traditional public or private schools:

-- Notify the principal of your child’s school in writing that you are withdrawing your child from school for the purposes of home education.
-Send your letter certified mail and keep a copy on file.
+- Notify the principal, in writing, that you are withdrawing your child from school for the purposes of home education.
+Send your letter certified mail (return receipt requested) and keep a copy on file.

 - Begin educating your child at home.

-- You should receive a long term excused absence letter in the mail within fourteen days.
-Keep this letter on file with your notification paperwork.
+- You should receive an excused absence letter in the mail within fourteen days after the school receives your notification letter.
+Keep this formal excuse on file.

 Withdrawal from online public schools: